-CASE LAW UPDATE: Whether the evidence did establish attempted 3rd degree criminal sexual conduct?
+CASE LAW UPDATE: Whether the evidence was sufficient to support defendant’s convictions of 1st degree criminal sexual conduct?

 Minnesota Criminal Defense Lawyer Lynne Torgerson was not attorney of record in this case.